ajh1143/ajh1143.github.io/_posts/2017-10-24-hyptestingbasics.md

     p-value = .454484
     p-value > 0.05, not significant

- Based on our calculated p-value, we reject our null hypothesis.
+ Based on our calculated p-value, we fail to reject our null hypothesis.
  We can conclude that when following the protocol, and ingesting 2 pills every day for 30 days, clinically obese patients do not achieve a loss of weight equal to 10% of their starting weights under this experimental condition